Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 2. SATB Config file is the user configuration part of the plugin.

 3. SATB Component X file is the SATB component named with X.

+Tutorial Files:

+1. SATB Tutorial is the complete tutorial for all targeted audience groups.

+2. SATB Tutorial Level X is the complete tutorial for all targeted audience belonging to plugin usage proficiency level X.

 Test Files: